chadzilla2080/posture_dev_test/README.md

 - The container will also watch for changes in the `wp-content/uploads` folder and will automatically sync them to the container.

 # WordPress Admin

-- The WordPress admin is available at `http://localhost:8080/wp-admin`
-- The WordPress admin credentials are `chadzilla` for the username and `starkindustries` for the password

 # WordPress Theme Development